Zack Short Player Props: Tigers vs. Angels

 Zack Short At The Plate

-- Short has four doubles, five home runs and 14 walks while batting .204.
+- Short is batting .201 with four doubles, five home runs and 14 walks.

-- In 40.0% of his games this year (22 of 55), Short has picked up at least one hit, and in four of those games (7.3%) he recorded at least two.

-- He has hit a long ball in five games this year (9.1%), leaving the park in 3.3% of his chances at the plate.

-- Short has had an RBI in 12 games this year (21.8%), including eight multi-RBI outings (14.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Short has an RBI in 12 of 56 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 10 of 55 games this year, he has scored, including multiple runs once.
+- In 10 of 56 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.